Create, store, and share features with Feature Store - Amazon SageMaker

 You can ingest data into feature groups in Feature Store in two ways: streaming or in batches.
 When you ingest data through streaming, a collection of records are pushed to Feature Store by calling a synchronous PutRecord API call.
 This API enables you to maintain the latest feature values in Feature Store and to push new feature values as soon an update is detected.

 Alternatively, Feature Store can process and ingest data in batches.
-You can author features using Amazon SageMaker Data Wrangler, create feature groups in Feature Store and ingest features in batches using a SageMaker Processing job with a notebook exported from Data Wrangler.
+For example, you can author features using Amazon SageMaker Data Wrangler and export a notebook from Data Wrangler.
+The notebook can be a SageMaker Processing job that ingests the features in batches to a Feature Store feature group.
 This mode allows for batch ingestion into the offline store.
 It also supports ingestion into the online store if the feature group is configured for both online and offline use.

 Create feature groups

 To ingest features into Feature Store, you must first define the feature group and the feature definitions (feature name and data type) for all features that belong to the feature group.
 After they are created, feature groups are mutable and can evolve their schema.
 Feature group names are unique within an Amazon Web Services Region and Amazon Web Services account.
-When creating a feature group, you can also create the metadata for the feature group, such as a short description, storage configuration, features for identifying each record, and the event time, as well as tags to store information such as the author, data source, version, and more.
+When creating a feature group, you can also create the metadata for the feature group.
+The metadata can contain a short description, storage configuration, features for identifying each record, and the event time.
+Furthermore, the metadata can include tags to store information such as the author, data source, version, and more.

 Important